Modern slavery and Human Trafficking Statement

 This statement covers the activities of VetPartners, a United Kingdom provider of veterinary care and allied services, which include diagnostic laboratories, training establishments and online pharmacy businesses.

 VetPartners Group Limited is the parent company of the VetPartners group.
 Our parent company has its head office in York, United Kingdom.
-In April 2021, the Group had 6058 employees.
+In June 2023, the Group had 11,097 employees, of which 8,629 are based in the United Kingdom and the remainder in France, Germany, Italy, Spain, Switzerland, Portugal, the Netherlands and the Republic of Ireland.

 Our Policies on Slavery and Human Trafficking